-- contractual rent adjustments included \$0.7 million from consumer price index based increases and \$0.1 million from fixed contractual adjustments related to rent escalations; - the acquisitions of properties located in the United States and Germany in 2018 increased revenue by \$8.6 million, which included \$0.7 million of tenant recoveries; - revenue increased by \$1.4 million primarily due to the partial lease-up of a property in Novi, Michigan;

-- the sale of 16 investment properties in Canada, the United States and Germany in 2018 decreased revenue by \$13.8 million of which \$1.6 million related to a reduction in property tax and insurance tenant recoveries; - vacancies arising from a lease expiry for a property in the Netherlands and three lease expiries for properties in Canada decreased revenue by \$0.4 million each.
-The property in the Netherlands was re-leased in December 2018; and - foreign exchange had a \$0.9 million positive impact as the weakening of the Canadian dollar against the Euro and US dollar increased revenue by \$0.1 million and \$0.8 million, respectively.
+- contractual rent adjustments included \$0.3 million from consumer price index based increases and \$0.2 million from fixed contractual adjustments related to rent escalations; - the acquisitions of properties located in the United States, Canada, Germany and the Netherlands beginning in the fourth quarter of 2018 increased revenue by \$13.8 million, which included \$2.8 million of tenant recoveries; - revenue increased by \$0.9 million due to various renewal and re-leasing activities for properties primarily in Canada and the Netherlands; - the sale of properties in Canada, the United States and Germany during the fourth quarter of 2018 and the 2019 year decreased revenue by \$1.3 million of which \$0.2 million related to a reduction in property tax and insurance tenant recoveries; - foreign exchange had a \$0.8 million negative impact largely from the relative strengthening of the Canadian dollar against the Euro.

-Revenue for the year ended December 31, 2018 increased \$2.8 million to \$247.5 million from \$244.7 million in the prior year.
+Revenue for the year ended December 31, 2019 increased \$26.2 million to \$273.7 million from \$247.5 million in the prior year.
 The components contributing to the change in revenue are detailed below: